LLM Compression by Block Removal with Constrained Binary Optimization: Related work

 Our approach is inspired by second-order pruning techniques that rely on a Taylor expansion of the loss function.
-Such methods were first introduced in the context of weight pruning by Optimal Brain Damage~\cite{lecun_89} and later extended to combinatorial formulations, such as the Combinatorial Brain Surgeon~\cite{Yu_22}, with further scalability improvements via iterative schemes~\cite{Gili_25}.
+Such methods were first introduced in the context of weight pruning through a technique called \textit{Optimal Brain Damage}~\cite{lecun_89}, and were later extended to combinatorial formulations, such as the \textit{Combinatorial Brain Surgeon}~\cite{Yu_22}, with further scalability improvements via iterative schemes~\cite{Gili_25}.
 However, these works focus on removing individual weights or channels rather than entire transformer blocks.

-In contrast, we introduce auxiliary block-selection variables and use a second-order approximation of the loss to explicitly model interactions between blocks.
-This formulation naturally leads to a constrained binary optimization problem over block configurations, enabling a global, interaction-aware selection of transformer blocks to remove.
+In contrast, we introduce auxiliary variables that govern the selection of whole blocks.
+The second-order term of the loss function is then used to explicitly consider interactions between blocks, which goes beyond the previous mean-field approaches and respects the full combinatorial nature of the problem at the same time.